 The Huletts Landing Conservation Initiative is an ongoing effort that, like the LGLC’s similar effort in Bolton’s Indian Brook/Northwest Bay Brook area, focuses on the most sensitive lands in order to have the greatest impact on the water quality of Lake George and its tributaries.

 Thanks to our generous supporters, land protected through these efforts will continue to filter and clean the millions of gallons of water that flow over and through it on its way into Lake George for many generations to come.

-We are actively engaged in discussions with landowners and continue to work to protect this important area.
+In addition, we are actively engaged in discussions with other landowners and continue to work to protect this important area.
 More to come!

 In June and July, the LGLC secured two parcels in Huletts Landing, totaling 137 acres: a 112-acre forested parcel off of County Road 6, and a 25-acre upland parcel adjacent to Elephant Mountain.
 Combined, the properties include more than 7,800 feet of stream corridors that lead to Lake George, and two acres of wetlands and beaver ponds, which are the headwaters of one of these now protected tributaries.

 The properties were secured using the LGLC’s Rowan Land Opportunity Fund.
 This revolving Fund allows the LGLC to quickly secure important properties until the projects can be fully funded through grants and individual donations.